Odyi/KNIGHT/README.md

 # KNIGHT
-This is a website i made during my first year coding
+This is a website i made during my first year of coding.